DariusDahl/Game-Development-Project-Sync/Prospector Solitaire/README.md

 - **BezierMover** – Custom script for animating objects using Bézier paths
 - **PlayerPrefs** – Local high score saving and reset functionality

-## 📜 License
-This project is open-source and available for anyone to play, improve, or remix.
-Fork it, make your own layout, or swap out the graphics – have fun!

 ---

 Enjoy playing **Prospector Solitaire**! ♠️♦️♣️♥️